 That need for flexibility if you have a full time job is the main reason why many foster carers don’t work full time – but there are exceptions.
 Some work environments are adaptable enough to offer carers a flexible schedule, such as freelancers and contractors who make their own working hours and can change plans at short notice.
 Other carers have readily available support networks that can step in when needed, like actively involved parents who live nearby.

 Often fostering and working part time can be a good middle ground, providing the hours can be flexbile.
+This is also well suited to respite or short term fostering as the periods that a child is staying with you will be shorter.

 Have a plan